 He is responsible for the capacity and the quality of the hospitals designated to cover the rally.
-He must therefore choose no more than one or two hospitals, if possible, which would be used for drivers and codrivers.
-These hospitals may be granted FIA approval and be a reference point for future national, regional and FIA rallies.
+He must therefore choose no more than one or two hospitals, if possible, which would be used for drivers and co-drivers.
+These hospitals may be granted FIA approval and be a reference point for future national, regional and FIA competitions.

-During the rally:
+During the competition: